connet-dev/connet/README.md

  - `tls` - setup TLS based on the exchanged client/server certificates.
 Well understood and mature option, but requires additional roundtrips between client and server to setup TLS within the TLS connection to the relay.
  - `dhxcp` - new option which does ephemeral (e.g. per connection) ECDH/X25519 exchange as part of the source/destination connect and asymmetrically encrypts data with Chacha20Poly1305.
-A good comporimse between maturity, security, and performance.
+A good compromise between maturity, security, and performance.

 By default `connet` doesn't encrypt relay connections (`relay-encryptions = ["none"]`) (e.g. you are running your own trusted relay).
 When multiple values are set (e.g. `relay-encryptions = ["none", "dhxcp", "tls"]`) it will prefer the most secure/mature option